Why You Can’t “Just Stop Eating Like That”: The Truth About Control, Comfort & Coping

 It’s Not Just About Food

-Sometimes it’s how you try to feel something when you’re numb.
+Sometimes it’s how you try to feel something when you’re numb or avoid feeling something that's too big.

 Disordered eating—whether it looks like restricting, bingeing, emotional eating, or compulsive food thoughts—isn’t about weakness.

-Most of the clients I work with didn’t wake up one day and choose disordered eating.
+All of the clients I work with didn’t wake up one day and choose an eating disorder as their preferred way to feel better about life.
 It wasn’t vanity.
 It wasn’t about trying to be perfect.
-It started as a survival skill.
+For many people, it started as a survival skill.
+A way to make sense of at least one thing in their life.

 It becomes: